Rene Carmona

 Research Description:

-Questions at the intersection of psychology, economics, engineering, and policy that address the importance and role of descriptive/behavioral models of judgment and decision-making under risk and uncertainty and for decisions with long time horizons in environmental and energy-related decision making and policy.
+Descriptive/behavioral models of judgment and decision-making under risk and uncertainty informed by psychology, economics, engineering, and policy to address decisions with long time horizons in environmental and energy-related decision making and policy.
 Psychologically appropriate ways to measure and model individual, group, or cultural differences in risk taking and time discounting across domains.

 Research Areas: Behavior, Climate Change, Economics, Energy Efficiency, Smart Grid, Social Science of Energy & Environment